InsTiport/Personalized-response-generation/README.md

 See the [Data](#data) section for details.

 ### Train
-Right now, only training (fine-tuning) for BART is supported.
+Right now, training for BART, DialoGPT, Seq2Seq and Speaker model is supported.
 See the [Training](#training-and-evaluating-models) section for details.

 ## Data